Justin Minaya: Mexico City Capitanes (2022–2023)

 After going undrafted in the 2022 NBA draft, Minaya joined the Charlotte Hornets for the 2022 NBA Summer League.
 He was named to the Mexico City Capitanes' roster to start the 2022–23 NBA G League season.

 Portland Trail Blazers (2023–2025)

 On April 4, 2023, Minaya signed a 10-day contract with the Portland Trail Blazers and made his NBA debut that night, scoring 8 points in a 119–109 loss to the Memphis Grizzlies.

 In June 2023, Minaya joined the Blazers for the 2023 NBA Summer League and on October 2, he re-signed with the Trail Blazers.
 On October 21, 2023, his deal was converted to a two-way contract with the Rip City Remix of the NBA G League.

 On July 1, 2024, Minaya signed a second two-way contract with Portland.

+FC Barcelona (2026–present)

+After a season with the Osceola Magic, Minaya signed with FC Barcelona of the Liga ACB and the EuroLeague on September 1, 2026.

 National team career

 Minaya played for the Dominican Republic national basketball team at the 2015 Centrobasket U17 Championship for Men and 2016 FIBA Under-17 World Championship.